RimTouny/Image-Classification-using-Chars74K-dataset/README.md

 ## Image Classification problem
 Character Classification using Binary and Multiclass classifiers in computer vision: 4’,’A’ // 4’,’A’,’u’ and ’H’ .

-### Independent Variables:
+### Exploring Data:
 The dataset utilized in this project is Chars74K, containing images of English alphabet characters.
 Accessible from [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/),the dataset is stored in the [EnglishImg.tgz]() archive.
 Upon extraction, it reveals a 'Bmp' folder within 'EnglishImg/English/Img/GoodImg,' organized into 62 subdirectories for each character in the Latin alphabet and digits.
-Specifically focusing on characters '4,' 'A,' 'u,' and digit 'H,' located in subdirectories Sample005, Sample011, Sample057, and Sample009, respectively, the dataset presents partially preprocessed images.
-Images are cropped, but the quality of cropped images varies.
-The objective is to load these images into numpy matrices, adhering to the unmodified directory structure ('EnglishImg/English/Img/GoodImg/Bmp').
+Specifically focusing on characters '4,' 'A,' 'u,' and digit 'H,' located in subdirectories Sample005, Sample011, Sample057, and Sample018, respectively.

 ## **Key Tasks Undertaken**
 1. **Data Loading and Preprocessing:**